Base sizes for finite linear groups with solvable stabilisers: Irreducible solvable subgroups

 \section{Irreducible solvable subgroups}

 Recall from the introduction that $b_S(G)$ is the minimal number such that there exist where $S_G= \cap _{g \in G}S^g$.
 Let $S$ be an irreducible maximal solvable subgroup of $\GL_n(q)$.
 The goal of this section is to obtain upper bounds for $b_S(S \cdot \SL_n(q))$.
 These bounds play an important role in the proof of Theorems \ref{theorem}, \ref{theoremGR}.
-While, with some exceptions, $b_S(S \cdot \SL_n(q)) \le 4$ follows by Theorem \ref{bernclass}, it is not sufficient for our purposes.
+Although, with some exceptions, the bound $b_S(S \cdot \SL_n(q)) \le 4$ follows from Theorem \ref{bernclass}, it is not sufficient for our purposes.
 In this section we prove that $b_S(S \cdot \SL_n(q)) \le 2$ with a short list of exceptions.